marcodallastella/LEDE-Homeworks/README.md

 # LEDE Program
 ### 2023

 This repository contains the exercises that I've worked on as a part of the Lede Program for Data Journalism, an intensive summer program from Columbia Graduate School of Journalism.
-More info can be found at [https://ledeprogram.com/](the program's website).
+More info can be found at [the program's website](https://ledeprogram.com/)

 ### Assignments